Cosmetic Research Department

 Trial production of an emulsion at the intermediate plant

 A moisturizing component consisting of a lamellar structure with an oil phase and an aqueous phase structurally similar to the intercellular lipids of healthy skin.
-It goes on the skin well and helps to keep your skin healthy.
+It blends well with the skin and helps maintain its health.

-Researching the Concept of "Internal and External Beauty" which Utilizes Beneficial Microorganisms for Human Health
+Researching the Utilization of Beneficial Microorganisms for Human Health

-The Cosmetic Research Department also researches the relationship between the skin microbiota and skin health, and will continue to pursue the development of cosmetics unique to Yakult based on microbiological research.
+The Cosmetic Research Department also researches the relationship between the skin microbiota and skin health.
+It will continue to pursue the development of cosmetics unique to Yakult, grounded in decades of microbiological research.